 My advice, and it’s strong–unless you’re on a sinking Titanic, slow down.
 Get those three commitments.
 Find the offer that mirrors your original preliminary term sheet.

 Being patient hurts in the short term.
-Being patient is extremely valuable on the long term.
+Being patient is extremely valuable in the long term.

 It’s Now Your Move

 Now what?
 Time for that second or third loan commitment?
-Or need to ask for fees to be removed?
-Maybe need to refinance some poorly-financed packages from the past.
+Or do you need to ask for those loan fees to be removed?
+Perhaps you need to refinance some poorly-financed packages from the past.